LazaUK/DeepLearningAI-Giskard-RedTeaming/README.md

 ## Lesson 3: Red Teaming at Scale
 Third lesson is about automation approaches for the Prompt Injection attacks;
-- Manually defined injectio techniques;
+- Manually defined injection techniques;
 - Using library of prompts;
 - Giskard's LLM scan.

 ## Lesson 4: Red Teaming LLMs with LLMs
-Fourth lesson is about use of LLM to automate Red Teaming process.
-Here you can find how to use custom scripting to automate generation of adverserial inputs and evaluation of the app's ouutputs.
+Fourth lesson is about the use of LLM to automate the Red Teaming process.
+Here you can find how to use custom scripting to automate generation of adversarial inputs and evaluation of the app's outputs.
 Then it's shown how the same process can be automated by using Giskard's Python library.

 ## Lesson 5: A Full Red Teaming Assessment